 Security

 Security refers to how I make sure your information isn’t accidentally or inadvertently released to someone else.
 Whether your information is in paper or electronic form, I do everything reasonably possible to keep it safe.
-This includes, for example, having locked file cabinets, encrypted computer and cell phones, encrypted email, video service that does not keep records of our communications, and policies and procedures documenting the steps I have taken, as well as contingency plans.
+This includes, for example, having locked file cabinets, passphrase protected computer and cell phones, encrypted email, and video service that does not keep records of our communications.